crean-j/twitter_sentimentanalysis_democraticpartydebates/README.md

     1. Display in console
     2. Text file of tweets

-## Static analysis around Nov 20th debate
+### Static analysis around Nov 20th debate
-1. The static analysis was done on tweets gathered from Nov 13 - Nov 20th and Nov 22nd - 30th.
+1. The static analysis was done on tweets gathered from Nov 13 - Nov 20th and Nov 22nd - 30th.(*SaveTweets class*)
    1. Batches of tweets were collected and added to a TweetArchive.txt file.
 2. The *DemDebate class* was run on this tweet file to start the analysis.
    1. Takes in file and parses each row into a Tweet object.